deondreE/leaf-js/readme.md

 Leaf is a 2D/3D library designed for creating games and simulations on the web.
 Its goal is to replace WebGL by simplifying the development of complex 3D environments.
 Leaf aims to make web-based games as powerful as traditional system games and improve sharing workflows for industries relying on visualizations.

+> NOTE: Wengpu is currently marked expiramental and needs to be activated in the config of chrome.
 > NOTE: Memory is still a large issue inside of the web.

 # Future Goals